Canvas Course Setup

 Decide how you want to release content and activities to guide learners through your course material.
 To understand how the Requirements and Prerequisites features can be used (independently) to help guide learning, watch the following video.
 [8:28 min]

-▶ Link to video guidance for step by step instruction on how to Guide Learning with Requirements and Prerequisites
+▶ Link to video guidance for step by step instructions on how to Guide Learning with Requirements and Prerequisites

 ◼ Learner Analytics: